 Buchu leaves are one of

-9 &10.
-Vitamin B, Vitamin B-6 & Vitamin B-12: These B-complex-related vitamins protect the lining of your arteries keeping them flexible while fighting arteriosclerosis and supporting heart health.
-In addition to its role in clearing homocysteine, Folic Acid (also called folate) is an essential performer in the intricate biochemical dance through which our blood vessels are instructed to be more elastic, to dilate and to relax.
+Vitamin B, Vitamin B-6 & Vitamin B-12: These B-complex-related vitamins support the lining of your arteries keeping them flexible while fighting arteriosclerosis and supporting heart health.* In addition to its role in clearing homocysteine, Folic Acid (also called folate) is an essential performer in the intricate biochemical dance through which our blood vessels are instructed to be more elastic, to dilate and to relax.

 Vitamin B’s are superb anti-inflammatory vitamins.
 Inflammation is now recognized by cardiologists as the key triggering element for high C-Reactive Protein counts which cause heart disease.
 Deficiencies result in dizziness, anemia, nervous system degeneration, heart palpitations and unhealthy weight loss.
 Long term use of cholesterol-lowering drugs and oral contraceptives deplete the body’s supplies and can n turn, cause heart disease to get a foothold in the body.

-Vitamin B-3 has an immediate effect on boosting blood circulation.
+Vitamin B-3 has been shown to improve blood circulation*.
 It helps with all energy production, cholesterol metabolism, sex hormone synthesis and digestion.
 It is essential for fat metabolism, helping to mobilize fat from adipose tissues so that it can be burned as energy.
-Also aids blood pressure by preventing the buildup of cholesterol in the liver and arteries.
-Vitamin B-6, also known as Pyridoxine Hcl, is a key factor in red blood cell regeneration, amino acid/protein metabolism and a primary immune system booster.
+Also may support healthy blood pressure by preventing the buildup of cholesterol in the liver and arteries.* Vitamin B-6, also known as Pyridoxine Hcl, is a key factor in red blood cell regeneration, amino acid/protein metabolism and a primary immune system booster.
 It works as a natural diuretic preventing water retention, thus allowing people to get off dangerous drugs that damage the liver.
-A study published in the May 2005 Journal of the American College of Cardiology suggests effects of Vitamin B are so powerful it can even be used in very high doses to acutely lower blood pressure in men and women with coronary artery disease.

-12. Green Tea: The loss of arterial elasticity is one of the major causes of high blood pressure.
+Green Tea: The loss of arterial elasticity is one of the major causes of high blood pressure.
 Youthful arteries expand and contract effortlessly with each heart beat.
 Aging causes a loss of this arterial elasticity.
 Green Tea inhibits thromboxane production, which is one cause of arterial constriction.
 A more significant cause of hypertension is an enzyme secreted by the kidneys called angiotension-converting enzyme (ACE).
-Green tea is a natural ACE inhibitor.
+Research has shown that green tea is a natural ACE inhibitor.
 Green Tea contains large quantities of polyphenols, vitamins, and minerals.

 There are four primary polyphenols in Green Tea and they are often collectively referred to as catechins.
-Catechins are powerful antioxidants that have been shown in numerous studies to fight viruses, slow aging, and have a beneficial effect on health.
+Catechins are powerful antioxidants that have been shown in numerous studies to fight viruses, slow aging, and support a beneficial effects on health.*

 Clinical tests have shown that catechins destroy free radicals and have far-reaching positive effects on the entire body.
-Free radicals are highly reactive molecules and fragments of molecules that can damage the body at the cellular level leaving the body susceptible to cancer, heart disease, and many other degenerative diseases.
+Free radicals are highly reactive molecules and fragments of molecules that can damage the body at the cellular level.

-13. Uva Ursi: Research has shown uva ursi to have antibacterial properties and also to lower blood pressure, while fighting off infections.
-It is a natural herb that is also a diuretic.
+Uva Ursi: Research has shown uva ursi to have antibacterial properties and also may lower blood pressure, while fighting off infections.* It is a natural herb that is also a diuretic.